Paradinandra: Biostratigraphy

+Taxonomy

 In their original description, Schöneberger and Friis noted that the flowers had few features which would allow them to determine the relationships of Paradinandra to other plants.
-The stamen arrangement seen in Paradinandra and the curved ovules are both seen in various families within the Ericales (sensu lato), and some families, such as Ternstroemiaceae, show both.
+The stamen arrangement seen in Paradinandra and the curved ovules are both seen in various families within the Ericales (sensu lato), and some families, such as Ternstroemiaceae (now included in Pentaphylacaceae), show both.
 This suggests that closest relatives of Paradinandra are found among the order Ericales, but the authors could not assign the fossil to any single family, and therefore assigned it incertae sedis (of uncertain placement) within the order.

+A 2020 phylogenetic analysis of a wide range of fossil angiosperm flowers found that P. suecica could be part of an early lineage of Ericales that might have become extinct later.
+However, its floral features were also found in some other eudicot clades, and it could also be placed outside Ericales in the analysis.